Servideska/HPC/doc.zih.tu-dresden.de/docs/access/ssh_mobaxterm.md

 Here you can set different options in the following tabs:

-- "General" - local pathing-options for local MobaXterm-session,
+- "General" - local path options for local MobaXterm-session,
 - "Terminal" -  options, which alter your terminal, e.g. color scheme,
 - "X11" - options for X11-forwarding.
 It is enabled by default,
 - "SSH" - general SSH settings, e.g. keep-alive, SSH agent, browser-options,